Sports Coach Logo Sports Coach Training Principles Fitness Components

 Testosterone Replacement Therapy is a form of therapy that supplements lost hormones through a variety of treatments, relieving the patient of symptoms.
 Forms of therapy include:

-• Gel - You can also purchase a gel that you apply once a day, absorbed transdermally through the skin.
+• Gel - You can also purchase a gel you apply once daily, absorbed transdermally through the skin.

 • Skin patch - One treatment involves a skin patch being worn either on the arm or the upper body.
 It needs to be applied once a day, ideally in the morning.

-• Mouth patch - Patients have the option of consuming a tablet called Striant, which sticks to the upper gums above the incisor.
-It is applied twice a day, releasing testosterone into the blood via the oral tissues.
+• Mouth patch - Patients have the option of consuming a tablet called Striant.
+It sticks to the upper gums above the incisor and is applied twice a day, releasing testosterone into the blood via the oral tissues.

 • Implants - Testosterone can be implanted as pellets in the soft tissue before being absorbed into the bloodstream.
-Some people have found that the benefits of this method include less skin irritation and have a longer duration.
+Some people have found that this method has more benefits, including less skin irritation and a longer duration.

-• Oral tablets - As with many conditions, there are oral tablets available.
+• Oral tablets - As with many conditions, oral tablets are available.
 However, it should be noted that some doctors believe that treating LMT with oral tablets can have adverse effects on the liver.
-The previous medications listed above will get the testosterone into the blood directly, bypassing the liver in the process.
+The previous medications listed above will directly get the testosterone into the blood, bypassing the liver.

 Benefits

-Apart from the chief benefits of supplementing your hormone levels, there are some other benefits you can experience as a result of the treatment, many of which directly counteract the symptoms of LMT.
+Apart from the chief benefit of supplementing hormone levels, the treatment can also produce some other benefits, many of which directly counteract the symptoms of LMT.

 • Boosted energy levels - TRT can bring your energy levels up to an average standard.
 Robbie Williams has previously spoken openly about his battle with LMT and how TRT gave him a renewed lease on life.